June 04, 2014

 To help in the generation of consistent climate information, the Climate Service Center developed the climate-fact-sheets at the request of, and in cooperation with, the KfW-Bank.
 In a compact and concise form the climate-fact-sheets contain the essential climate characteristics and future climate trends of individual countries or regions worldwide on five to six pages.
 The climate-fact-sheets represent a new time and effort saving enquiry and planning tool.

 May 02, 2013

 Adaptation to Climate Change in Mountain & Coastal Areas: a Transatlantic Dialogue

-n cooperation with different partners such as the Global Change Institute in Aspen, Colorado or Ecologic/RADOST the CSC organized a four days workshop.
+n cooperation with different partners such as the Global Change Institute in Aspen, Colorado or Ecologic/RADOST the Climate Service Center organized a four days workshop.
 About 40 stakeholders and scientist from Germany, Europe and the USA were invited to integrate regional adaptation practicies and the latest scientific results on climate change.

 February 22, 2013